openfaas/faas-netes/README.md

 The [OpenFaaS complete walk-through on Kubernetes Video](https://www.youtube.com/watch?v=0DbrLsUvaso) shows how to use Prometheus and the auto-scaling in action.

 ### Explore OpenFaaS / FaaS-netes with minikube

-> These instructions may be out of sync with the latest changes.
-If you're looking to just get OpenFaaS deployed on Kubernetes follow the [OpenFaaS and Kubernetes Deployment Guide](https://github.com/openfaas/faas/blob/master/guide/deployment_k8s.md).

 Let's try it out: